scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

 Future directions
 -----------------

 We also have plans for future updates to allofplos.
 First, we plan to make the article parsing publisher-neutral, allowing for reading JATS content from other publishers in addition to PLOS.
 Second, we want to improve incremental corpus updates so that all changes can be downloaded and updated via a standardized mechanism such as a hash table.
-This includes 'silent republications', where articles are updated online without an official correction notice (the substance of the article is unchanged but the XML has been updated).
+This includes 'silent republications', where articles are updated online without an official correction notice (the substance of the article is unchanged, but the XML has been updated).
 While the local allofplos server has methods for catching these changes and updating the zip file appropriately, there is not currently a way to make sure a user's local corpus copy reflects all of those changes.
 Third, we